nishantsharma/LambdaRankTF/README.md

 This module implements LambdaRank as a tensorflow OP in C++.
-As an example application, we use this OP as a loss function in our keras based deep learning ranking application.
+As an example application, we use this OP as a loss function in our keras based deep ranking/recommendation engine.
 The ranking application embeds slide objects into d-dimensional space(slide2vec), such that we obtain best LambdaRank scores.